qq1113009723/listmail-doc/docs/docs/content/en/developer-setup.md

 # Production build
-Run `make dist` to build the Go binary, build the Javascript frontend, and embed the static assets producing a single self-contained binary, `listmail`
+Run `make dist` to build the Go binary, build the Javascript frontend, and embed the static assets producing a single self-contained binary, `stmails`